ETHZ-RobotX/SuperMegaBot/docs/core-software/HowToRunSoftware.md

 To connect SMB please refer to the [HowToConnectSMB Document](../HowToConnectSMB.md).
 {: .smb-info }

-### Use Basic Functionality
+## Use of Basic Functionality

-You can run the software in two mode:
+You can run the software either in simulation or on the real robot.
+In both cases, you can control the robot manually (using the Logitch Joypad) or operate it in autonomous mode.
-1. Simulation Mode
-2. Manuel SMB Mode
-3. Autonomous SMB Mode

-In both mode all sensor values, odometry and robot state can be reached and visualized.
-In autonomous mode, you can give goal position for the robot to navigate autonomously via Rviz Interface.
+In both modes all sensor values, odometry and robot state can be read and visualized.
+In autonomous mode, you can give a goal position for the robot to navigate autonomously via the Rviz interface.

 ### Simulation Mode
 If you want to switch between modes make sure that you killed the previous mode. {: .smb-info }

-Simulation runs on the host pc.
-To run the simulation you do not need connection to SMB
+The simulation runs on the host pc.
+To run the simulation you do not need a connection to SMB.

 ```bash
 # In the host pc
 roslaunch smb_gazebo sim.launch launch_gazebo_gui:=true
 ```

-#### Autonomous Navigation Simulation
+### Autonomous Navigation Simulation

 More information about the path planner can be found in the [path planner reposiotry](https://github.com/VIS4ROB-lab/smb_path_planner)